-If you loved the 5 Dysfunctions of a Team story, you will love the training program based Patrick Lencioni’s book.
+If you loved the Five Dysfunctions of a Team fable, you will love the Five Behaviors of a Cohesive Team™ training program based Patrick Lencioni’s best-selling book.

 Need a recap of the book?

 Read our summary of Patrick Lencioni’s Five Dysfunctions of a Team.
 In this summary, you will learn who the main characters are and what happened on their team.
 Most importantly, the summary covers how the 5 Dysfunctions model connects to the fable portrayed in the book.

 Get started with the Five Behaviors using the Personal or Team Development program.
 Both training programs use the framework developed by Patrick Lencioni in his best-selling book, The Five Dysfunctions of a Team.
 Teams and individuals will receive personalized results that will help them implement the concepts of Trust, Conflict, Commitment, Accountability, and Results to make impactful and lasting changes.